Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems

-\item If $B$ has $2 (n - 1 + j)$ non-zero off-diagonal entries, then $A_{1}$ has dimension at most $2 j - 2$ and has at most $2 (3 j - 3)$ non-zero off-diagonal entries. \item $ \pinv{B} = \Pi P^{-T} L^{-T} \left( \right) L^{-1} P^{-1} \Pi , $ where $\Pi $ is the projection onto the span of $B$. \end{dasenumerate} \end{proposition} \begin{proof} It is routine to verify that $A_{1}$ is diagonally dominant with non-positive off-diagonal entries, and that planarity is preserved by elimination of rows and columns with $2$ or $3$ non-zero entries, as these correspond to vertices of degree $1$ or $2$ in the graph of non-zero entries.
+\item If $B$ has $2 (n - 1 + j)$ nonzero off-diagonal entries, then $A_{1}$ has dimension at most $2 j - 2$ and has at most $2 (3 j - 3)$ nonzero off-diagonal entries. \end{dasenumerate} \end{proposition} \begin{proof} It is routine to verify that $A_{1}$ is diagonally dominant with non-positive off-diagonal entries, and that planarity is preserved by elimination of rows and columns with $2$ or $3$ nonzero entries, as these correspond to vertices of degree $1$ or $2$ in the graph of nonzero entries.
 It is similarly routine to observe that these eliminations preserve irreducibility and singularity.

-To bound the number of entries in $L$, we note that for each row and column with $1$ non-zero off-diagonal entry that is eliminated, the corresponding column in $L$ has 2 non-zero entries, and that for each row and column with $2$ non-zero off-diagonal entries that is eliminated, the corresponding column in $L$ has 3 non-zero entries.
+To bound the number of entries in $L$, we note that for each row and column with $1$ nonzero off-diagonal entry that is eliminated, the corresponding column in $L$ has 2 nonzero entries, and that for each row and column with $2$ nonzero off-diagonal entries that is eliminated, the corresponding column in $L$ has 3 nonzero entries.

-To bound $n_{1}$, the dimension of $A_{1}$, first observe that the elimination of a row and column with $1$ or $2$ non-zero off-diagonal entries decreases both the dimension by $1$ and the number of non-zero entries by $2$.
-So, $A_{1}$ will have $2 (n_{1} -1 + j)$ non-zero off-diagonal entries.
-As each row in $A_{1}$ has at least $3$ non-zero off-diagonal entries, we have
+To bound $n_{1}$, the dimension of $A_{1}$, first observe that the elimination of a row and column with $1$ or $2$ nonzero off-diagonal entries decreases both the dimension by $1$ and the number of nonzero entries by $2$.
+So, $A_{1}$ will have $2 (n_{1} -1 + j)$ nonzero off-diagonal entries.
+As each row in $A_{1}$ has at least $3$ nonzero off-diagonal entries, we have

 which implies $n_{1} \leq 2j - 2$.
-The bound on the number non-zero off-diagonal entries in $A_{1}$ follows immediately.
+The bound on the number nonzero off-diagonal entries in $A_{1}$ follows immediately.

-Finally, \eqref{pro:chol:pinv} may be proved by verifying that the formula given for $\pinv{B}$ satisfies all the axioms of the pseudo-inverse (which we do in Appendix~\ref{sec:pinv}). \end{proof}